You have 0 product(s) in your cart.

-The split fin is a design that is relatively new, and many divers swear they are the best that happened to humankind since the invention of light.
+The split fin is a relatively new design, and many divers swear they are the best that has happened to humankind since the invention of light.
 The blade is very flexible and is split down the centre.
 As you move the fin through the water, it acts more like a propeller than a paddle.
 The flexibility of the fins creates a stream of water like the vortex of a propeller or the force of a jet.
-Split fins are 80% more efficient than blade fins and this results in a 30+% improvement in air consumption and bottom time.
+Split fins are 80% more efficient than blade fins, and this results in a 30+% improvement in air consumption and bottom time.

 Paddle Blade Fin

-The paddle fin is the most common style of blades and, at first glance, is the same as they were 50 years ago.
+The paddle fin is the most common style of blade and, at first, glance, is the same as they were 50 years ago.
 While the materials have changed and small design changes have resulted in remarkably improved efficiency, the blade is a solid piece that connects back to the foot pocket.

 The Modified Paddle Blade Fin

 Modified paddles do not have the blade extending the full width back to the foot pocket.
 Different designs have cut-outs close to the foot that reduce effort on the upward kick.
 Using various materials over the different areas of the fin allows a more flexible fin that is more efficient.